 Adult learners don’t have a lot of time on their hands, but don’t let that discourage you from studying.
 Even if you have only ten minutes, that is enough to review some chapter material or catch up on some reading.
 Find time at lunch, on the bus, or waiting in line to go over information.
 Every little moment of learning counts in the long run!

 You didn’t get the exam score you wanted.
 You can’t find time to memorize definitions.
 These roadblocks are not reasons to give up.
 The more you believe in yourself, the faster you’ll get right back into your study schedule to do better next time!
 And remember, the Academic Support department is here to help.

 Find a Buddy and Keep Each Other Motivated

 The discussion boards are the perfect avenue to meet other adult learners.
 Having a buddy gives you someone to talk to if you get frustrated or need help staying motivated.
 A study buddy can give a fresh perspective on the ideas presented.
-Also, finding a buddy who might be interested in the program could EARN you money!
-Visit EARN for more information.

 Don't Be Afraid to Ask for Help